Free Raised Garden Bed Plans

 To discourage critters, we recommend a bed at least 3 feet (or knee height for most) high.
 Although a taller bed may be more comfortable for some.

-A 6-8 feet length is ideal because it’s a manageable area with room to grow.
+A 6 to 8 feet long is ideal because it’s a manageable area with room to grow.
 If you need more space, consider adding a second or third bed.

 Allow at least 24 inches between beds so you can comfortably walk between them while managing your garden spaces.